macicchino/Food_Insecurity/README.md

 ### Tables

 **Stores Table**
+The Stores Table shows the change by percentage(%) of Grocery stores from 2011 to 2016 by FIPS, State and County.

 ![dev_1](Images/stores.png "Stores Image")

 **Local Table**

+ The Local Table shows the change by percentage(%) of Direct Farm Sales, Farms with Direct Sales and Direct Farm Sales per capita from 2007 to 2012 by FIPS, State and County.

 ![dev_2](Images/local.png "Local Image")

 **Restaurants Table**

+ Restaurants Table shows the change by percentage(%) in Fast Food Restaurants from 2011 to 2016 by FIPS, State and County.

 ![dev_3](Images/restaurants.png "Restaurants Image")

 **Insecurity Table**

+ Insecurity Table shows the change by percentage(%) of Food Insecurity from 2012-2014,2014-2015,2014-2017 by FIPS, State and County.

 ![dev_4](Images/insecurity.png "Insecurity Image")

 ### Table Schemas